John-Sakkas/SimpleInspectSystemUnity/README.md

 ## 🚀 About Me
-My name is John and i'm a junior software enginer...
+My name is John and i'm a junior software engineer...

 ## 🔗 Links